stolenlan/dlse/README.md

 Currently this utility only supports the Collectors Edition, however it would be trivial to add support for other versions, Just need the hex offsets, and test.
 I only have the Collectors Edition here to test with.

+If you have the Steam Version, and are interested in a working save editor, It would likely be enough if you send me a at least one save file, along with the corresponding character stats/skills, so that I can verify the offsets.
+It would also help to have more than one save, for the same character at different points in the story.

 ## Building